 Our program is rooted in the belief that academic advising is a critical support mechanism for all students.
 From the moment you apply to the program, you'll receive guidance to help you in achieving your academic goals.
 Our program faculty and staff put a strong emphasis on establishing a rapport with each and every student to provide you with the tools you need for success.

 - Assistance with transferring credits from other schools

 - Boot camps to improve writing and research skills

 - Coaching and seminars to improve study skills

 - Classroom tutoring

 - Long-term academic planning

-The Bachelor of Arts in Liberal Studies program offers some courses in both online and on-campus formats.
+The Bachelor of Arts in Liberal Studies program is on campus with online offerings.
 Our online courses have the same curricula as on-campus courses and offer access to all of the same University resources.
 In our online courses, you’ll be able to watch lectures and complete assignments on your own schedule.
 For a current list of online courses, please visit our Course Schedule.